 Signing up for a solution that doesn’t explicitly embrace these qualities comes at a high cost, a truth that Adobe Experience Manager customers often find out the hard way.
 Brightspot is a platform designed to respond to new ideas and requirements, supported by professionals who know how to engineer digital transformation and innovation.

-If you’re ready to explore a powerful, more affordable alternative to Adobe Experience Manager, request a demo today and find out how you can either optimize your Adobe Experience Manager or replatform quickly to drastically improve your overall content management experience with the Brightspot Content Business Platform.
+If you’re ready to explore a powerful, more affordable alternative to Adobe Experience Manager, request a demo today and find out how you can either optimize your Adobe Experience Manager or replatform quickly to drastically improve your overall content management experience with Brightspot CMS.